 Open fish tanks can present another hazard for your cockatiel.
 If the bird falls into the tank, its plumage will become saturated, which will cause it to sink and drown.

 To avoid an accident, make sure the fish tank has a cover over it at all times.

 Other Bird Species

 Your pet parrot could be jealous and attack your cockatiel.
 Your established bird may object loudly when you are working with your new cockatiel, and also attempt to bite his feet through the meshing if the cockatiel lands on his cage.

 If the cages are placed close together, the established bird may also try to bite the cockatiel through the cage bars.

 In order to reduce conflict, try to spend more time with your established bird.
 Try letting both birds out together, and this may reduce aggressiveness, and in time they may form a close bond, perhaps even roosting side by side in the same cage.

-There is no risk of a cockatiel cross breeding with another bird species.
-They have never in history been successfully cross bred with any other species, as they are so different to the other bird species.
+There is no risk of a cockatiel crossbreeding with another bird species.
+They have never in history been successfully cross-bred with any other species, as they are so different from the other bird species.